Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Birefringence characterisation of KAGRA sapphire Input test masses

 \subsection{Constructing birefringence maps from TWE}

-The biggest challenge for birefringence characterizations of KAGRA's current ITMs comes from the fact that previously TWE measurement setup was not optimized for birefringence study.
-According to Equation~\ref{eq: r} in Section~\ref{sec: Extraction}, in order to extract birefringence information, we need subtractions of two pairs of TWE maps and then take the division.
-In typical Fizeau interferometer measurements, low order effects like the piston and tilt of the surface are not measured.
+The biggest challenge for the birefringence characterisation of KAGRA’s current ITMs is that the previous TWE measurement setup was not optimised for birefringence studies.
+According to Equation~(\ref{eq: r}) in Section~\ref{sec: Extraction}, to extract the birefringence information, we need to subtract two pairs of TWE maps and then divide one by the other.
+In typical Fizeau interferometer measurements, low-order effects such as the piston and surface tilt are removed from the results.
 When doing measurements with different $\theta$, the distance and alignment between the sample and reference mirror have changed after rotating the sample.
-This means that the subtraction of two maps will contain unknown piston and tilt.
-The numerator and denominator in Equation~\ref{eq: r} containing these unknown terms will give wrong birefringence information.
+This implies that the difference between the two maps contains an unknown piston and tilt.
+The numerator and denominator in Equation~(\ref{eq: r}), which contain these unknown terms, provide incorrect birefringence information.

-The center of the map also changes after rotating the sample.
-But we found the decentering is very small (less than 2~mm) and its effect can be negligible when compared with effects from piston and tilt.
-In addition, we found astigmatisms in original TWE maps.
-The left plot in Figure~\ref{fig: rawTWE} shows a TWE map after removing the curvature.
-A clear astigmatism term can be seen from the map, which is plotted in the right.
-We found the rotation of this astigmatism does not change when rotating the sample.
-So, we think the astigmatism comes from the gravity induced deformation of the sample and the astigmatism of the reference mirror used for the Fizeau interferometer.
-The astigmatism is removed for each TWE map individually.
+The centre of the map also changed after the sample was rotated.
+However, we observed that the decentring was very small (less than 2~mm), and its effect was negligible compared with the effects of the piston and tilt.
+In addition, astigmatism was observed on the original TWE maps.
+The left plot in Figure~\ref{fig: rawTWE} shows the TWE map after removing the curvature.
+An astigmatism term can be observed on the map plotted on the right.
+We observed that the rotation of this astigmatism did not change when the samples were rotated.
+Therefore, we believe that the astigmatism originates from the gravity-induced deformation of the sample and the astigmatism of the reference mirror used for the Fizeau interferometer.
+Astigmatism was individually removed from each TWE map.